The Ultimate Jetset Travel Guide to Wailea, Maui

 With private lanais, and a sleek contemporary feel, the Wailea Beach Resort is one of my favorite picks for hotels in Maui.
 During the day, you can soak up the sun in their just-renovated pools Makani oceanfront pools which feature cabanas and fire pits, and you can enjoy breakfast, lunch, dinner, and sunset mai tais at the Marriott’s new Kapa restaurant and bar.
 They also have the Nalu Adventure Pool for families (with the longest resort waterslide in Hawaii).

+The Andaz is many people’s favorite resort in Hawaii.
 With a country-club ambiance and oceanfront views, the Andaz features 4 infinity pools, 2 restaurants, a full-service spa, and 15 acres on Waikapu Beach.
 Each room also comes with its own balcony, perfect for watching those incredible Maui sunsets.

 Just right on the beach, Wailea Ekahi Village has 34 acres of tropical gardens and 4 outdoor swimming pools. is a great choice for anyone looking for condos and the best value in Wailea!
 They have 1 and 2 bedroom condos available, as well as studios for solo travelers.